MilekhinAV/md2docx/README.md

-# Markdown (.md) files are popular for their simplicity, readability, and compatibility with various tools used by developers, writers, and technical documentation specialists.
-However, you can face a situation when  you have to have .docx file and not .md.
-Down below you will find how to do it easily.
+Markdown (`.md`) files are widely used due to their simplicity, readability, and compatibility across development and documentation tools.
+However, sometimes you'll need your content in Word (`.docx`) format instead.
+Below you'll find an easy guide to converting Markdown files to DOCX using Pandoc.
 ***

 # Pandoc Installation and Usage Guide